AaravDesai/cartpole-game/README.md

 - NumPy

 ## Project Structure
-- `CartPole.py`: Main script containing the DQN implementation and training loop
+- `CartPole.ipynb`: Main script containing the DQN implementation and training loop
 - `README.md`: This file

 ## How It Works